 The best candidates for otoplasty are patients seeking an improvement in the shape and symmetry of the ears.
 Ideal candidates are seeking an improvement but not perfection and are at least 4 years of age with adequate assistance during the postoperative recovery period.

 PLANNING YOUR SURGERY

-Our doctors make sure your questions are answered and your goals are understood.
+Dr. Schenden will ensure your questions are answered and your goals are understood.
 Patient expectations are important to discuss at the consultation.
 Be sure to mention smoking, medications, medical history, and previous surgeries.

 PREPARING FOR YOUR SURGERY

-Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on diet, medications, activity level, and smoking.
+Our qualified staff will give you specific instructions on how to prepare for surgery, including guidelines on diet, medications, activity level, and smoking.
 If you smoke, plan to quit at least 4-6 weeks before the scheduled surgery.
 Avoid sun exposure before and after surgery as this may interfere with your scar.

 WHERE YOUR SURGERY WILL BE PERFORMED

 Corrective ear surgery is performed as an outpatient surgery.
 The facilities we are privileged to operate from include Columbia Surgery Center (our private surgical suite) and William Beaumont Hospital of Troy, MI where Dr. Schenden is Chief of Plastic Surgery.

 General Anesthesia is preferred for younger patients under the age of 10 years of age or I.V. sedation with local anesthesia (twilight anesthesia) for older patients..
 Choice of anesthesia may be individualized based on complexity of the procedure and patient preference.